 He was born in Kansas in 1915 into a family of modest means.
 In order to pay for his college tuition, Sutherland worked all four years as a medical staff assistant at a local hospital.
 He received the Nobel Prize in 1971 for his discoveries concerning the mechanisms of the actions of hormones.
 His work has helped researchers today understand how various hormones affect important functions within organisms.

 Signature programming at Sutherland House includes the following events:

 - Sutherland Socials: From game nights, concerts, trivia games, and talent shows, movie-watching parties, and craft nights, Sutherland House honors the importance of a study break during their Sutherland Socials.
-Come enjoy delicious traits and hang out with your residents.
+Come enjoy delicious treats and hang out with your fellow residents.

 Follow Sutherland House

 Follow @vusutherland on Instagram for an inside look at life in Sutherland House.